digital-methods/twitter_usa_politicians/page2.md

-# Which representatives accounted for the most mentioned in twitter?
+# Which representatives accounted for the most mentions in twitter?

  ![network map]({{ site.url }}/demo_website/assets/images/Capture.png)